K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Application to CHIME/FRB

 \subsubsection{Fluence distribution}

 Fluence is defined as the amount of incident energy on the telescope.
-Fluence is also hence proportional to the time-integrated energy of the radio burst divided by the distance to the observer squared.
+Fluence is also hence proportional to the time-integrated energy of the radio burst divided by the distance to the observer squared, and this affects the DM distribution of FRBs.
 The probability of detecting a radio burst falls off with the FRB fluence.
-For a standard candle luminosity distribution\footnote{A `standard candle' in astronomy is a population of sources with a single intrinsic luminosity, and hence whose differing fluences reflect only their distances from Earth.} in Euclidean space, one expects the cumulative fluence distribution to be well described by a power-law with index $-3/2$, $\text{CDF}(F) \propto F^{-3/2}$ where $F$ is the FRB fluence.
-This standard candle assumption is an oversimplification of the true fluence distribution that is nonetheless consistent mathematically with studies of CHIME/FRB's sample and hence we use this power-law index \citep{2023ApJ...944..105S}.
-However, and simply stated, intrinsic FRB energies do vary, and the farther the source, the smaller the fraction of the distribution of FRB burst energies that would be detectable by the telescope.
+For a standard candle or delta-function luminosity distribution\footnote{A `standard candle' in astronomy is a population of sources with a single intrinsic luminosity, and hence whose differing fluences reflect only their distances from Earth.} in Euclidean space, one expects the cumulative fluence distribution to be a power-law with index $-3/2$, $\text{CDF}(F) \propto F^{-3/2}$ where $F$ is the FRB fluence.
+Any luminosity function can be approximated by summing arbitratily many such standard candle luminosity functions, and summing arbitrarily many functions with $\text{CDF}(F) \propto F^{-3/2}$ also produces a function with $\text{CDF}(F) \propto F^{-3/2}$.
+Simply stated, there is some variation in intrinsic FRB energies, and the farther the source, the smaller the fraction of the distribution of FRB burst energies detectable by the telescope.

-Beyond our descriptions of relative detectable samples as a function of DM and $\delta$, we model the probability of detecting a given source as a negative exponential, as the detection probability is typically modeled as `complete', and hence a steep fall off in probability with decreasing fluence is expected.
+Beyond our descriptions of relative detectable samples as a function of DM and $\delta$, we model the probability of detecting a given source as a negative exponential $(f(F) \propto e^{-F/{F_0}}$ for some threshold $F_0$), as the detection probability is typically modeled as `complete', and hence a steep fall off in probability with decreasing fluence is expected.
 Complete, in this context, means a burst with a given fluence would be detected with 100\% probability if its position was being observed by the telescope at the time of the burst.
-The Gamma function model is reminiscent of canonical galaxy luminosity functions, which compare input luminosities to a characteristic luminosity (we will use a characteristic DM, DM*, which controls the width of the DM density distribution, as well as a DM intercept parameter, DM$_{0}$, which adjusts where the distribution reaches maximal density, in the following paragraph) and are modeled as a negative exponential \citep{1976ApJ...203..297S}.
+The resultant model, a power law multiplied by a negative exponential, is reminiscent of canonical galaxy luminosity functions, which compare input luminosities to a characteristic luminosity (we will use a characteristic DM, DM$_0$, which sets the width of the DM distribution and enforces a peak DM density at DM=$2^{5/3}\text{DM}_0$ in the final intensity below, and then allow for an overall translation parameter DM$_T$ such that the distribution can peak where appropriate) and are modeled as a negative exponential \citep{1976ApJ...203..297S}.